LupienLab/whereAreECDNAs/README.md

 * A binary ecDNA-positive or -negative classification for each cell.

 These outputs can be integrated with cell-type annotations, malignant cell classifications, transcriptional states, copy-number profiles, or other single-cell metadata for downstream analyses.

-## Citation

-A formal citation for `whereAreECDNAs` will be provided upon publication.

-Until then, please cite the GitHub repository:

-> Lupien Lab. `whereAreECDNAs`: Identification of ecDNA-positive cells from single-cell ATAC-seq data.
-GitHub repository: https://github.com/LupienLab/whereAreECDNAs

 ## Issues and Support